Skiing in Chamonix

 As one of the most famous skiing resorts in Europe, Chamonix is a wonderland for every kind of winter sports enthusiast.
 Chamonix hosted the first ever Winter Olympics in 1924, is criss-crossed by some of the world’s most incredible cable cars, ski lifts and mountain trains, and boasts an excellent range of hotels, bars and restaurants.

-Where is Chamonix?
+Where is Chamonix-Mont-Blanc?

 The Chamonix ski resorts are located in the French Alps close to the borders with Switzerland and Italy.
 The town of Chamonix is overlooked by some of the most dramatic peaks in the Alps, most notably Mont Blanc.

-Driving to Chamonix from Calais
+How to drive to Chamonix from Calais

+Les Houches resort is the most family friendly and has the best low-altitude conditions for beginners.
+It is more sheltered, with some excellent tree-lined runs.
+Beginners have two gentle slopes at the top of the Prarion and Bellevue cable cars.
 The Savoy area at the foot of the Brevent is ideal for children and beginners, as is Les Chosalets near Les Grands Montets.
 The Planards is only a 5-minute walk from the centre of Chamonix and offers perfect learning slopes, artificial snow and a kindergarten.

 Chamonix for intermediate skiers